REGISTRATION IS COMING SOON

 Paul W. Hruz is Associate Professor of Pediatrics and Associate Professor of Cellular Biology and Physiology at Washington University in St. Louis.
 Hruz received his Bachelor's Degree in Chemistry from Marquette University in 1987.
 As a member of the Medical Scientist Training Program at the Medical College of Wisconsin, he received his Ph.D.
 Degree in Biochemistry in 1993 and M.D.
 Degree in 1994.
 He completed Residency training in Pediatrics at the University of Washington in Seattle and a Pediatric Endocrinology fellowship at Washington University.
 Hruz served at the Chief of the Division of Pediatric Endocrinology and Diabetes at Washington University from 2012-2017.
 He is a member of the University's Disorders of Sexual Development (DSD) Multidisciplinary Care Program.
 Hruz is board certified in Pediatrics and Pediatric Endocrinology.
 He has also received certification in Healthcare Ethics from the National Catholic Bioethics Center.
 He has authored over 60 peer-reviewed manuscripts, scientific reviews and book chapters.

-Sarah Hill, PhD was most recently the Chief Mission Integration Officer & VP, Palliative Care for Ascension Medical Group.
+Sarah Hill, PhD is the Regional Vice President of Mission Integration for CHRISTUS Santa Rosa Health System and the Children's Hospital of San Antonio.
 She is an executive committee member of the Supportive Care Coalition, a coalition of 19 Catholic health systems committed to advancing palliative care.
 She is also a member of the University of Pennsylvania's Palliative and Advanced Illness Research Center's External Advisory board, the Catholic Health Association's Theology and Ethics Committee, and the Florida Catholic Conferencce of Bishop's End of Life Care Committee.
 Dr. Hill received her B.S. degree from Marquette University, her M.A. from the University of West Florida and her PhD in Health Care Ethics from St. Louis University.
 Dr. Hill has delivered presentations including keynote addresses on ethics and palliative care at various national and regional events including the Catholic Health Association Annual Assembly, the Center to Advance Palliative Care annual assembly, the American Society on Aging, and the Supportive Care Congress and has written articles and a book chapter on ethics and palliative care.

 Samuel J. Aquila was born on September 24, 1950, in Burbank, California.
 He was ordained to the priesthood in Denver, Colorado, on June 5, 1976, and served in parish ministry for 11 years.
 In 1987, he began graduate studies at San Anselmo University in Rome, earning a Licentiate in Sacramental Theology in 1990.
 He served as Director for the Office of Liturgy and Master of Ceremonies in the Archdiocese of Denver from 1990 until 1995.
 He served the archdiocese as Co-director for Continuing Education for Priests, as an advisor to the Bishop’s Committee on the Liturgy, and as Assistant Secretary for Catholic Education before being named Secretary for Catholic Education, a position he held from 1995 until 1999.
 From 1999-2001, he served as the first Rector of St. John Vianney Theological Seminary in Denver and Chief Executive Officer of Our Lady of the New Advent Theological Institute.
 In 2000, he was named a Prelate of Honor by Pope John Paul II, receiving the honorary title of Monsignor.
 He was appointed Coadjutor Bishop of Fargo on June 12, 2001, and his Episcopal Ordination Mass was celebrated at St. Mary’s Cathedral in Fargo on August 24, 2001.
 On March 18, 2002, he became Bishop of Fargo, and from 2005 to 2006 he also acted as Apostolic Administrator for the Diocese of Sioux Falls.
 On July 18, 2012 he was installed as the Archbishop of Denver, returning to lead the Archdiocese where he had originally served as a priest for 25 years.
 Archbishop Aquila serves on numerous boards and committees, including the Papal Foundation, the Bishops’ Advisory Council for the Institute for Priestly Formation and the Board of Trustees for the Augustine Institute.
 He is a member of the United States Conference of Catholic Bishops, in which he has served as a member of various committees.
 Archbishop Aquila’s episcopal motto comes from the Blessed Virgin Mary’s instructions at Cana: “Do whatever he tells you (Jn 2:5).”